Trial of Werner Rohde and Eight Others: Defendants' arguments and charges

 All of the accused were officials at the Natzweiler Camp except for Franz Berg who was imprisoned at the camp and worked the oven in the crematory.
 Horst Kopkow was the head of counterintelligence and was responsible for all SOE agents captured in France at the time.
 Kopkow was never tried because he had not yet been captured at the time of the investigation.
-By 1946 he was captured in British custody and was thought to be dead of bronchial pneumonia.
-In 1948 the Allies realised that he was sent to aid in Counterintelligence efforts against the Soviets for uses in the Cold War.
+By 1946, he was captured in British custody and was thought to be dead of bronchial pneumonia.
+In 1948, the Allies realised that he was sent to aid in Counterintelligence efforts against the Soviets for uses in the Cold War.

 Fritz Hartjenstein was the Kommandant of the Natzweiler Camp and claimed that he was not present at the camp during the time of the executions and stated he had no idea that they were given the lethal injections.
-However, to his dismay evidence was found that he was at a party in the camp during the same day of the killings.
+However, evidence was found that he was at a party in the camp during the same day of the killings.
 He was sentenced to imprisonment for life and then tried again for the hanging of a pilot in Natzweiler.
 He was sentenced to death and then extradited to France for another trial for the mass murder of prisoners.
 He was sentenced to death, but died on death row of a heart attack in 1954.

 Werner Rohde was a medical officer at the Natzweiler Camp and admitted that he was ordered by Officer Otto to inject one of the women.
 Officer Otto was found to not be an official at the camp and also evidence came out that Rohde was aware that the four British women never received a trial before the executions.
+Rohde was sentenced to death and was hanged on 11 October, 1946 at Hameln (Germany).

-Officer Otto could never be prosecuted because information came out that he committed suicide once the war ended.
+Officer Otto was never prosecuted because he committed suicide once the war ended.
 Along with Rohde, Dr. Heinrich Plaza assisted in the executions using lethal injections.
 Plaza was never captured.
 In 1954, he was sentenced to death in absentia in France, but continued to live and practise as a doctor in Altötting (Bavaria).
 He died in 1968.
-Rohde was sentenced to death and was hanged on 11 October 1946 at Hameln (Germany).